foxxyz/loupedeck/README.md

      1. `context`: [2d canvas graphics context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D)
      2. `width`: Width of drawing area
      3. `height`: Height of drawing area

+Returns a Promise which resolves once the command has been acknowledged by the device.

 #### `device.getInfo() : Promise`